dakotak/dakota.sh/content/_index.md

 ---

 # Hello, I am Dakota
-I am a _DevOps Engineer_ with a passion for technology, and automation.
+I am a _DevOps Engineer_ with a passion for technology and automation.

-I've had many titles throughout my 15 years of working in technology.
-Despite the many different titles, I have always done the same thing: create solutions with technology to solve real problems.
-I especially have a passion for automation, mostly because I believe that humans are better used in more creative work, and that humans following a repetitive process is mundane and error-prone.
+Throughout my 15 years in the technology industry, I've held various titles but always pursued the same goal: creating solutions with technology to solve real problems.
+I have a particular passion for automation because I believe humans are better suited for creative tasks, while repetitive processes are mundane and prone to error.

 > People are not deterministic, computers are.